-The Ohio Department of Higher Education sends surveys to employers of EPP completers each year.
-However, these surveys are only sent to public school districts in Ohio.
-In order to collect more complete data, the Heidelberg EPP sends the ODHE survey to all employers of first-year graduates with teaching positions.
+The Heidelberg University EPP sends a 15-question survey to all employers of first-year graduates with teaching positions, asking their opinion of how prepared our Heidelberg grads are in their first year of teaching.
 Therefore, it is most important that all program completers provide post-graduate information.
 The School of Education uses this data for program evaluation purposes and to ensure continued excellence.